 Travel insurance covers you for inconvenient or stressful situations that can happen when abroad, such as theft of personal belongings or accidental injury.
 You can purchase travel insurance to cover you and others for unexpected medical treatment expenses (including incidents of death) and unforeseen circumstances, such as cancellations.

 Terms and conditions need to be fully understood before you purchase travel insurance to ensure you have the right policy for your trip.
 Different premiums are available to help you find the right cover to match your travel needs.
 For example, if you're travelling abroad and have an illness such as cancer, or if you're going away and taking part in extreme sports, your policy will need to cater to these.

 Some insurers also offer separate travel insurance policies or upgrades for cruises and winter sports holidays with specific terms designed to suit these travellers.

 Every trip and every traveller is different, so varying circumstances apply, but as with any insurance policy, it's important that you read the terms carefully.
 Generally speaking, you won’t be covered if you break the terms in the policy or withhold vital information.

 You're also not covered for deliberate, harmful or reckless acts, such as drinking excessive alcohol directly linked to injury or illness, contracting a sexually transmitted disease, or failing to wear necessary safety gear i.e. helmet.

 You can purchase ether a single or an annual multi trip policy.
 A single trip policy covers you for one return trip based on the dates you've selected.
-A single return trip can cover you for a maximum of 365 days i.e., if you travelled to one country on the 1st January and returned home on the 31st December that same year.
+A single return trip can cover you for a maximum of 365 days i.e., if you travelled to one country on 1 January and returned home on 31 December that same year.